Skip to main content

 A generalized nuclear-renewable hybrid energy system, including system boundaries and grid linkage.
 Illustration adapted from Shannon M. Bragg-Sitton and Richard Boardman, Idaho National Laboratory

 REopt was used to optimize the subsystem sizes and dispatch strategy to maximize net present value of the nuclear-renewable hybrid systems under a variety of electricity price vectors and thermal energy prices.
 Electricity price vectors were generated using the PLEXOS production cost model with a high penetration of renewable generators.
-NREL also performed sensitivity checks on many of the parameters to indicate impacts of uncertainty and validate conclusions.
+NLR also performed sensitivity checks on many of the parameters to indicate impacts of uncertainty and validate conclusions.

 Nuclear and PV systems contribute electricity to a desalination plant (converts salt water to potable water) and to the power grid.